gosmartsolutions/hacker-news-jobs/README.md

 The charts are using D3.js.
 All js files for these are located in vendor/d3

 ## No Guarantees
 This is a side project we put together for fun and out of curiosity.
 There may be bugs that we don't know about.
 If you find any, please let us know.
-Keep in mind however that we can't guarantee we will make custom changes or additions for free.
+Keep in mind however that we can't guarantee we will make changes or additions.
 The software is provided as is.
-Feel free to add your own contributions and open a pull request or read below if you want to hire us for customizations.
+Feel free to add your own contributions and open a pull request.

 ### Want to hire us?
 Would you like help with a custom web or mobile app?
-Contact Us at http://www.gosmartsolutions.com/#contact and we'll provide you with a quote based on your requirements.
+Contact Us at http://www.gosmartsolutions.com/ and we'll provide you with a quote based on your requirements.